mavaddat/postman-docs/src/pages/docs/insights/insights-troubleshoot.md

 ### Out of memory

-If you have specified a task-level memory limit (which is required for ECS Fargate, but optional for ECS on EC2 instance) then the CLI `ecs add` command doesn't specify a memory size for the LCA.
+If you have specified a task-level memory limit (which is required for ECS Fargate, but optional for ECS on EC2 instance) then the CLI `ecs add` command doesn't specify a memory size for the Insights Agent.
 This means it shares memory with other containers in the task.

 If the instance runs out of memory, one of the containers may stop operating.
 If you see instances restarting after an `OutOfMemory` outage, you may wish to either increase the hard limit for the task, or impose a hard limit on the agent.
 If you're performing the latter, set the **Memory hard limit** value in the container definition to at least 700 MB.